symfony/symfony-docs/controller/upload_file.rst

 Moreover, Doctrine listeners are often dependent on internal Doctrine behavior which may change in future versions.
-Also, they can introduce performance issues unawarely (because your listener persists entities which cause other entities to be changed and persisted).
+Also, they can introduce performance issues unwillingly (because your listener persists entities which cause other entities to be changed and persisted).

 As an alternative, you can use :doc:`Symfony events, listeners and subscribers </event_dispatcher>`.